humansdotai/humans/SECURITY.md

     1. `Medium` and `Low` severity bug reports are included in a public issue and will be incorporated in the current sprint and patched in the next release. `Informational` reports are additionally categorized as with low or medium priority and might not be included in the next release.
     2. One week after the releases go out, we will publish a post with further details on the vulnerability as well as our response to it.

 This process can take some time.
-Every effort will be made to handle the bug in as timely a manner as possible, however, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Ethermint and its downstream dependent projects, including but not limited to Evmos, as secure as possible.
+Every effort will be made to handle the bug in as timely a manner as possible, however, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Humans and its downstream dependent projects, including but not limited to Evmos, as secure as possible.

 ### Payment Process